EVOLVED-5G/CAPIF_API_Services/docs/test_plan/api_events_service/test_plan.md

      3. Response Body must follow **EventSubscription** data structure.

   3. Event Subscriptions are stored in CAPIF Database
-  4. Remove Event Subscription with not valid subscriber:
+  4. Error Response Body must accomplish with **ProblemDetails** data structure with:
-     1. **403 Forbidden**
+        * status 404
-     2. Error Response Body must accomplish with **ProblemDetails** data structure with:
+        * title with message "Not Found"
-        * detail with message "Event API not existing".
+        * detail with message "Invoker or APF or AEF or AMF Not found".
-        * cause with message "Event Subscriptions are not stored in CAPIF Database".
+        * cause with message "Subscriber Not found".